wazuh/wazuh-indexer/build-scripts/README.md

 The script will stop if the credentials are not set, or if any of the required parameters are not provided.

 This script is used in the `build-push-docker-image.yml` **GitHub Workflow**, which is used to automate the process even more.
 When possible, **prefer this method**.

-For manual building refer to [our Docker containers guide](../docker/README.md).